 If able, aim not to miss another payment

 Don’t fret too much if you miss a credit card payment for reasons that may be out of your control.
 Accidents happen.
 The best way to work toward ensuring you won’t miss another payment is by setting up payment notifications (via text or email) or automating your payments each month.

 Most credit card issuers make setting up autopay easy.
 Simply log in to your account or call your issuer to set up your autopay preferences.
 Autopay can be set up for the minimum payment, the total statement balance or a fixed amount.
 If you don’t want to commit to automatic payments, you can set calendar reminders or else opt in to receive text or email reminders from your issuer for when your statement is available, due or posted.

 The bottom line

 Letting credit card payments lapse will only damage your credit and add to an already increasing debt balance.
-Late fees and interest will compound the longer you wait to pay your credit card statement.
-If you forgot to pay the bill, or need help moving the due date, contact your issuer as soon as possible.
+Late fees and interest will grow the longer you wait to pay your credit card statement.
+If you forgot to pay a bill, or need help moving a due date, contact your issuer as soon as possible.

 If you’re having trouble paying your credit card bills each month, there are other options to consider.
 One popular option is to transfer your balance to a credit card with a 0 percent intro APR for a limited time.
 Another option is to consider a debt consolidation loan.
 However, it’s worth noting that these methods typically require a good to excellent credit score.